truly-indian/Multi-Domain-Web-Crawler/readme.md

 # Multi Domain Web Crawler
 - It is a web crawler developed using scrapy and python.
-A user can give multiple domains and the domain_patters regex to crawl different pages of a website.
+A user can give multiple domains and the domain_patterns regex to crawl different pages of a website.

 # Functionality
 - A user can provide the start_urls or domains in the start_url array in the script.